What are the main tasks for Olaf Scholz and Germany's new government? | DW | 09.12.2021

 The German armed services will, in future, be able to arm their drones — subject to "binding and transparent terms and the consideration of ethical and security aspects."
 The coalition treaty states: "Armed drones can contribute to the protection of members of the armed services on international missions."

-The moratorium on new debt remains on hold until 2023, as the economy still requires assistance to get through the pandemic.
+The moratorium on new debt remains on hold until 2023, as the economy still needs help to get through the pandemic.
 The state will have to continue to dig deep into its pockets.
 Likewise, additional billions will have to be provided to fight climate change and make the transition to renewable energy.

-In areas with strained housing markets, rents should only be able to rise by up to 11% in three years.
+In areas with strained housing markets, rents should only be allowed to rise by up to 11% in three years.
 Up to now, 15% increases were possible.
-Some 400,000 new apartments should be built per year — 100,000 of those should be built with public funding.
+Some 400,000 new apartments should be built per year — 100,000 of those are to be built with public funding.

 There's a consensus among all German political parties that education is a key investment in the future.
 The coalition treaty says that Germany wants to "provide everyone with the best education opportunities irrespective of their origin, to enable and ensure participation and social mobility via inclusive education."